Central Limit Theorems for Stochastic Gradient Descent Quantile Estimators: SGD Quantile Estimators as a Markov Chain

-where $\rho_j=(1-F_{i,j})/F_{i,j+1}$.
+where $\rho_j=(1-F_{j})/F_{j+1}$.
 However, it is still not clear how the stationary distribution evolves when the learning rate $\eta \rightarrow 0$.
-Moreover, for any other $\tau \neq 1/2$, we do not have such a closed-form stationary probability distribution, which makes the problem more complicated.
-The following figure shows the transition probability of the Markov chain with $\tau=1/3$.
+Moreover, for any other $\tau \neq 1/2$, we do not have such a closed-form stationary probability distribution due to the lack of reversibility, which makes the problem more complicated.
+Figure \ref{fig:markov_chain} shows the transition probability of the Markov chain with $\tau=1/3$.

-As mentioned before, we begin with some basic properties of Markov chain.
-The Markov chain induced by quantile SGD with $\tau=q/p$ has period $q$ since it can only return to the initial state after $q$ steps.
-It is also irreducible in the following sense: Let $k_{i+}$ and $k_{i-}$ denote the maximal and minimal index of the state with the cumulative distribution strictly smaller than $1$ and greater than $0$, i.e.,
+Before presenting our first main result, we begin with some basic properties of Markov chain for general quantiles.
+The Markov chain induced by quantile SGD with $\tau=p/q$ has period $q$ since it can only return to the initial state after $q$ steps.
+It is also irreducible in the following sense: Let $k_{+}$ and $k_{-}$ denote the maximal and minimal index of the state with the cumulative distribution strictly smaller than $1$ and greater than $0$, i.e.,